Back to National Guide

 Brisbane homes tend toward simpler cornice profiles than their southern counterparts.
 The Queenslander, post-war, and modern housing styles that dominate the city favour cove cornice or square-set rather than the ornate Victorian profiles found in Melbourne and Sydney.

-For modern homes and renovations in Springfield, North Lakes, and other newer suburbs, square-set finishes are increasingly popular.
-Remember that square-set looks simple but costs more in labour than cove cornice.
-It requires a clean, precise right angle at the junction and Level 5 finishing to look right.
-If you are on a tighter budget, cove cornice is a practical and good-looking alternative.
+Modern homes and renovations (Springfield, North Lakes, Coomera, Redbank Plains, Yarrabilba).
+Square-set and shadowline finishes are increasingly popular in new builds and contemporary renovations.
+Square-set looks simple but costs more in labour than cove cornice: the junction needs Level 5 finishing under AS/NZS 2589, which requires a skim coat for uniform texture ($12–$20/m versus $8–$15/m for cove installed).
+If you are on a tighter budget, cove cornice is a practical and good-looking alternative that also hides minor imperfections at the wall-ceiling join.

 Hiring a Licensed Plasterer in QLD